DipityBV/frontender.docs/documentation/models.md

 currentMenu: models
 ---

-# Adapters

-An adapter is basically a collection (directory) of models that belong together.
-This only has impact on the namespace of a model.

 # Models

 ### What

-The models are the part of the platform that will communicate with the datastore.
+Models are the part of the platform that will communicate directly with the datastore.
 The models also hold all the information required to connect an retrieve data from the datastore.

+### Adapters
+An adapter is a connection to an API.
+An adapter is a collection (directory) of models that belong together.
+This only has impact on the namespace of a model.

 ### Basics
 After we have created an adapter directory we will place the models in there.
 The naming convention is as follows: `<AdapteName>/<ModelName>Model.php`. eg: `Contentful\EntityModel.php`.

-The first thing we need to define in a odel is the namespace.
+The first thing we need to define in a model is the namespace.
-The namespases are based on [PSR-4 autoloading standard](https://www.php-fig.org/psr/psr-4/) with a base namespace of `Frontender\Platform`. eg: `Frontender\Platform\Contentful\EntityModel`.
+The namespaces are based on [PSR-4 autoloading standard](https://www.php-fig.org/psr/psr-4/) with a base namespace of `Frontender\Platform`. eg: `Frontender\Platform\Contentful\EntityModel`.

 <!-- Due to the fact that FEP will most likely be encrypted I have added the class names -->

 Each model must extend from `Frontender\Core\Model\AbstractModel`, this model will add all variables that we use in the rest of the core and which other users can also use.

-Also each model must have a fetch method that will retrieve the data from the datastore of their chosing.
+Also each model must have a fetch method that will retrieve the data from the datastore of their choosing.

 Example: